NKNY/confidencerecsys2023/README.md

 Citation
 --------

-If you use this code to produce results for your scientific publication, or if you share a copy or fork, please refer to our ICTIR 2022 paper:
+If you use this code to produce results for your scientific publication, or if you share a copy or fork, please refer to our RecSys 2023 paper:
 ```
 @inproceedings{knyazev2023alightweight,
   Author = {Knyazev, Norman and Oosterhuis, Harrie},